 Development of the site should not increase flood risk downstream.
-Where catchments drain towards urban areas, such as Bassetlaw Garden Village towards Retford, it is recommended the LPAs work closely with the Environment Agency and LLFA to identify any areas of land that should be safeguarded for any future flood alleviation and natural flood management features.
+Where catchments drain towards urban areas, it is recommended the LPAs work closely with the Environment Agency and LLFA to identify any areas of land that should be safeguarded for any future flood alleviation and natural flood management features.